Table of Contents

 1. Conduct thorough market research

-2. Take inventory of your content
+2. Manage your content

 Content is the most valuable asset for your website.
 Without creating valuable content that resonates with your target audience, you’ll find attracting and retaining visitors to your website challenging.

 Your web strategy should include plans to review your performance periodically and make adjustments or corrections based on the information gathered.
-Constantly review your web strategy to know what’s working and what is not, then adjust accordingly.

 4. Allocate resources effectively